leoaugustov/dlq-utils/README.md

 Here you will find a list of features I want to include in the project:

+- ✨ Add command queue-to-file
-- ✨ Improve commands by adding the ability to filter messages
+- ✨ Improve commands by adding the ability to filter out messages with a regex
+- 🦺 Add validation for better feedback when some resource (e.g. file, queue or function) does not exist
 - 🔧 Add hot reload to automatically rebuild the project and improve the development experience